fiso64/MusicBee-Auto-Update-Playlist-Order/README.md

 2. Find "Auto Update Playlist Order" and click **Configure**.
 3. In the configuration window:
     *   **Playlist Name**: Select a playlist from the dropdown.
+        * Select "AllPlaylists" to define default sorting rules for all playlists.
     *   **Order Configuration**: Click the "Configure" button to set up sorting rules for the selected playlist.
         *   In the "Configure Playlist Order" window, you can add multiple sorting criteria.
 For each criterion:
             *   **Order By**: Choose a tag or file property to sort by (e.g., "Date Added", "Album", "Artist").
             *   **Descending**: Check if you want to sort in descending order.
-        *   Click "Ok" to save the sorting rules for the playlist.
-4. Click "Ok" to save the plugin configuration.
+        *   For "AllPlaylists", you can click "Manage Exclusions" to select playlists that should ignore the default sorting rules.

+**Notes:**
-**Note: You will need to update your configuration whenever you rename the playlists.**
+* You will need to update your configuration whenever you rename the playlists.
+* Individual playlist configurations override the "AllPlaylists" default configuration.
+* Use "AllPlaylists" to set default sorting rules and exclude specific playlists that need different rules or no sorting.

 ## Usage